Harlot's Ghost

 Approx. 438,500 words

-A page-turner that runs out of pages
+Page-turner runs out of pages

 This is a great 600-page novel.
 Unfortunately it's 1,200 pages long.

 But, for all its length, this may be one of Norman Mailer's most tightly written novels.
-This story of a CIA agent, who follows in his father's footsteps in the agency during the 1950s and 1960s, at times rivals le Carré's classic espionage novels for combining intrigue with human frailty.
+This story of a CIA agent, who follows in his father's footsteps in the agency during the 1950s and 1960s, at times rivals Jean le Carré's classic espionage novels for combining intrigue with human frailty.
 It's a page-turner, particularly during the Berlin chapters when the protagonist is playing double-agent for two masters in the firm and during the build-up to the disastrous Bay of Pigs invasion of Cuba.

 Other sections go on too long with seemingly little pay-off though.
 We keep expecting our hero to become disillusioned about the purpose of the CIA—that must be the point of the drawn-out dramas, we think.
 After all, the first part of the novel, taking place in 1984, shows what appears to be a final breakdown and flight to Russia, before flashing back to the early years.